tidymodels/recipes/tests/testthat/_snaps/ns.md

       Training data contained 32 data points and no incomplete rows.

       -- Operations
-      * Natural splines on: disp, wt | Trained
+      * Natural splines on: disp and wt | Trained